LudicMindStudio/RoadAheadTeamVault/Memories/Memory of Liam Script.md

 	_It is not in my cards right now, Grandma.
 I’m sorry I’m really tired.
 I’ll go to bed now, but I’ll call you soon.
 Bye!_
 **Grandmother:**
 	_Okay Liam.
 Good night!_
 **Liam (in his bedroom):**
-	_Why does she always have to bring up a girlfriend?
+	_Why does she always have to bring up getting girlfriend?
 (Sighs).
-I need to rest now._
+I need sleep.

 ==The next day==